Maxxxxior/Maxxxxior/README.md

 - 👋 Hi, I’m @Maxxxxior
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c++, html, css, python, javascript, java (i think that's all)
+- 🌱 I’m currently learning c++, html, css, python, javascript, java, csharp (i think that's all)
 - 🤓 Also I want to learn LUA and c# in future
 - 📫 How to reach me:
   - Discord: MaxxxxiorS#8635